If you're taking the plunge into digital drawing then you're going to need to research drawing tablets for beginners, and we're here to help!

 Many artists would never dream of attempting any digital drawing or painting on a tablet.
 How can working away on a computer compare to the messy, tangible joys of drawing and painting?

-However, rather than being considered a rival, digital art should be thought of as a friendly relation of traditional media.
-It’s highly unlikely that digital art will ever supplant real-life drawing and painting – after all, it’s pretty hard to hang a JPEG on the wall.
+However, rather than being considered a rival, digital art should be considered a friendly relation to traditional media.
+It’s unlikely that digital art will ever supplant real-life drawing and painting, but it does carry its own beauty and skill.

-Drawing tablets aren't solely reserved for use by graphic designers, architects, animators and the like doing client-based work.
+Drawing tablets aren't solely reserved for graphic designers, architects, animators and the like doing client-based work.
 Anyone can experiment with digital art, even total beginners (like me)!

 Read on to discover the best drawing tablets for beginners.
 We've provided a mix of standard drawing tablets and display tablets that are affordable, simple to set up, and will see you well through many long hours of digital creation.
 We’ve also answered a few key questions so that you can choose the drawing tablet that's right for you.

-Keen to know more?
-Checkout our ultimate guide to drawing tablets.
+Want to discover more?
+Check out our ultimate guide to drawing tablets.

 Best drawing tablets for beginners: at a glance

-I thoroughly tested the tablets on a MacBook Pro with the most recent drivers.
-I considered everything from stylus sensitivity and responsiveness, to button functionality and beginner-friendliness.
+I thoroughly tested the tablets on a MacBook Pro (SQUIRREL_TEXT_13149993) with the most recent drivers.
+I've considered everything from stylus sensitivity and responsiveness to button functionality and beginner-friendliness.
 I also looked for factors such as portability, compatibility, and value for money.

-I downloaded the free drawing program Krita and followed a YouTube tutorial to test the same image on each tablet.
+After downloading the free drawing program Krita, I followed a YouTube tutorial to test the same image on each tablet.
 These tablets have been tested by a beginner, for beginners.
 I'm a complete newbie to digital drawing, so if you are too, keep reading!

 Best drawing tablets for beginners 2024